Choose a language:

 They’ve funded digital innovation, encouraged uptake of digital services with legislation, educated citizens, and engaged in public-private partnerships to create a broad range of effective and integrated digital public services.

 With NemID, Digital Post, NemKonto, borger.dk and more, Denmark has fulfilled its vision of becoming a data driven, “digital first” nation.
-These efforts were most recently recognized in the June 2022 when Economist Impact named Copenhagen the world's most digital city.
+These efforts were most recently recognized in the 2024 when the UN ranked Denmark the world's top government for digitalization.

 Its story serves as an important real-world case study on how digital transformation in government can succeed.
 It shows digitalization and citizen-centric service delivery save governments’ money and time while building trust and satisfaction among citizens.